Lithium Australia NL’s website disclosure on corporate governance follows.

 Collectively, the board is responsible for promoting the success of the Company by:

-- ratifying the appointment and, where appropriate, the removal of senior executives, including the chief financial officer and the company secretary;
+ratifying the appointment and, where appropriate, the removal of senior executives, including the chief financial officer and company secretary;

-- ensuring the integrity of the Company’s financial (with the assistance of the Audit Committee, if applicable) and other reporting through approval and monitoring;
+ensuring the integrity of the Company’s financial (with Audit Committee assistance, if applicable) and other reporting through approval and monitoring;

-- providing overall corporate governance of the Company, including conducting regular reviews of the balance of responsibilities within the Company to ensure division of functions remain appropriate to the needs of the Company;
+providing overall corporate governance of the Company, including conducting regular reviews of the balance of responsibilities within the Company to ensure that division of functions remains appropriate to the needs of the Company;

-- appointing the external auditor (where applicable, based on recommendations of the Audit Committee) and the appointment of a new external auditor when any vacancy arises, provided that any appointment made by the board must be ratified by shareholders at the next annual general meeting of the Company;
+appointing the external auditor (where applicable, based on recommendations of the Audit Committee) and the appointment of a new external auditor when any vacancy arises, provided that any appointment made by the board is ratified by shareholders at the next annual general meeting of the Company;

-- make regular assessment of whether each non-executive director is independent in accordance with the Company’s Policy on Assessing the Independence of Directors.
+regularly assessing whether each non-executive director is independent, in accordance with the Company’s Policy on Assessing the Independence of Directors.

 The board may not delegate its overall responsibility for the matters listed above.
 However, it may delegate to senior management the responsibility for day-to-day activities in fulfilling the board’s responsibility, provided those matters do not exceed the materiality threshold, as defined below.